-— Languages that define runtime checks to prevent certain vulnerabilities and
+— Languages that define runtime checks to prevent certain vulnerabilities;

-— Languages that allow the above checks to be suppressed,
+— Languages that allow the above checks to be suppressed;

-— Languages or compilers that suppress checking by default, or whose compilers or interpreters provide options to omit the above checks
+— Languages or compilers that suppress checking by default, or whose compilers or interpreters provide options to omit the above checks.

 Avoiding the vulnerability

-Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:
+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-— Do not suppress checks at all, or restrict the suppression of checks to regions of the code that have been proved to be performance-critical.
+— Avoid suppressing checks at all, or restrict the suppression of checks to regions of the code that have been proved to be performance-critical;

-— If the default behaviour of the compiler or the language is to suppress checks, then explicitly enable those checks.
+— If the default behaviour of the compiler or the language is to suppress checks, then explicitly enable those checks;

-— Where checks are suppressed, statically verify that each suppressed check cannot fail.
-If language-defined checks must be suppressed, use explicit checks at appropriate places in the code to ensure that errors are detected before any processing that relies on the correct values.
+— Where checks are suppressed, statically verify that each suppressed check cannot fail, and if language-defined checks must be suppressed, use explicit checks at appropriate places in the code to ensure that errors are detected before any processing that relies on the correct values;

 — Clearly identify code sections where checks are suppressed.